substrait-io/substrait/site/docs/types/named_structs.md

 ```
 has 2 names, one for each of its inner fields.

-### Nested Structs
+### Structs within Compound Types
-Struct types nested in other types must also be be named.
+Struct types nested in compound types must also be be named.

 #### Structs within Maps
 If a Map contains Structs, the Struct fields must be named.
 For example the following Map